One of the reasons why I fall in love with orange theory fitness is because they use heart rate zones to measure the intensity of every class.

 A good Orangetheory workout should cover all of the heart rate zones.

-For example, you can be doing the same session as your buddy, but if you have a different fitness level, body weight, age, or gender.
-This will result in different heart rate, different plan points, as well as different heart rate zones.
+However, if I have a different fitness level, body weight, or age as Steve, we both gonna have different heart rates, different splat points, as well as different heart rate zones.

-- Age – It’s not a secret that younger people are (in general) fitter.
-For example, if you’re doing an OTF class with your dad, your heart rate zone will likely be lower compared to your father.
+It’s not a secret that younger people are (in general) fitter.
+For example, if you’re doing a strenuous class with your dad, your heart rate zone may likely be lower compared to your father’s.

-According to the American Heart Association, people should exercise between 50% and 85% of their maximum heart rate during exercise (source).
+According to the American Heart Association (AHA), people should exercise between 50% and 85% of their maximum heart rate during exercise.

 |Age||Orangetheory Heart Rate Zones|